uswds/uswds-site/_components/language-selector/guidance/variants/two-languages/when-to-use.md

-- **Two languages are available.** Help users find information in their own language when translated content is available.
+- **Two languages are available.** Help users find information in their preferred language when translated content is available.